Shirwad

 Shirwad is a village 6 km. north-east of Karwar city in Uttara Kannada district, on the sea coast of Karnataka state in India.

 A road from Karwar to Kaiga Nuclear Power Plant passes through Shirwad.

+Transport

 Karwar is one of the important stations on the famous Konkan Railway route, and the Railway Station of Karwar is located at Shirwad.
 One end of India's 22nd longest railway tunnel, 2,950 metres long, is also situated at Shirwad.
 This is the longest railway tunnel in Karnataka.

+Landmarks

 Shirwad has a rural setting with agricultural fields and rivulets.
 Flanked on one side by the densely forested hills of the Western Ghats, Shirwad is really picturesque.

 It also has an Industrial area with Small Scale Industrial Units.

 Real estate development is also taking place in Shirwad.

 The other landmarks of Shirwad are: